5 Ways to Improve Your Pet’s Dental Health

 According to the American Veterinary Dental Society (AVDS), 80 percent of dogs and 70 percent of cats show signs of oral disease by age 3.
 It’s the most common health problem treated in small animal clinics today, yet an ounce of prevention by pet owners would go a long way towards reducing these figures.

-In many respects, your dog or cat’s teeth are every bit as important to his health and well-being as your own incisors, canines, and molars are to yours.
-As is the case with humans, your pet’s teeth are vitally important for food consumption, proper hygiene, and overall strong health.
+In many respects, your dog or cat’s teeth are every bit as important to their health and well-being as your own incisors, canines, and molars are to yours.
+As is the case with humans, your pet’s teeth are vitally important for food consumption, proper hygiene, and overall health.

 At the risk of sounding like a scolding dentist, let’s get to the teeth of the matter: We need to stop overlooking this key component of pet care.
 Here are five ways you can succeed at improving your dog or cat’s dental health.
 By employing these techniques, you can be assured the doggy and kitty kisses you receive will be all the more enjoyable.